BohMatej/csia/README.md

 Step 5: Now that all databases have been set up, run the server by executing `flask run` in the terminal.
 To open the website, navigate to http://127.0.0.1:5000 on your browser.

 Step 6: Register an account.
 The first account to be registered should have admin privileges.
+Note that in order to play the daily gamemode, you will first have to generate daily routes yourself.